 This information explains what to expect during and after your loop electrosurgical excision procedure (LEEP).

 A LEEP is a procedure to remove abnormal tissue from your cervix (the bottom part of your uterus, located at the top of your vagina).
-It may be done to confirm a cancer diagnosis or treat precancerous conditions of the cervix.
+It may be done to confirm a cancer diagnosis or treat precancerous conditions of your cervix.
 During a LEEP, a thin wire loop is used to excise (cut out) abnormal tissue.
 Your cervix is then cauterized (burned) to stop any bleeding.
-It usually heals in 4 to 6 weeks.
+The area usually heals in 4 to 6 weeks.

 Before Your Procedure

 Don’t take aspirin or any medications that contain aspirin for 7 days before your procedure.

-- Read our resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs for more information.
-You can find it by searching our Patient & Caregiver Education website, mskcc.org/pe, or you can ask your nurse.
+- Read our resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs) for more information.

-- Eat and drink as you normally do.
-You don’t need to change your diet the day of your procedure.
+- Eat and drink as you normally would.
+You won’t need to change your diet the day of your procedure.

 - Schedule your procedure for 1 week after your period.
-This will help us tell the difference between vaginal bleeding caused by your procedure and vaginal bleeding during your period.
+This will help your doctor know the difference between vaginal bleeding caused by your procedure and vaginal bleeding during your period.

 - If you think you may be pregnant, tell your doctor.

-Call your doctor if you have any of the following symptoms in the 2 to 3 days before your procedure:
+Call your doctor if you have any of the following symptoms 2 to 3 days before your procedure:

 - A fever of 101° F (38.3° C) or higher